TimeMagazineLabs/traveling_santa_problem/docs/data.md

 ### County Data

-The Node script that will generate our output will match the FIPS codes from the GeoJSON file to the Census Bureau's [most recent definitions](https://www.census.gov/geo/reference/codes/cou.html), included here in [sources/fips.json](sources/fips.json) directory, so that we have detailed information for each county.
-(To wit: Even though that data is mostly baked into the Shapefiles, one can never be too careful in checking that the erstwhile Shannon County, SD has been correctly rebranded as [Oglala Lakota](https://en.wikipedia.org/wiki/Oglala_Lakota_County,_South_Dakota).)
+The Node script that will generate our output will match the FIPS codes from the GeoJSON file to the Census Bureau's [most recent definitions](https://www.census.gov/geo/reference/codes/cou.html), included here in [../sources/fips.json](sources/fips.json) file, so that we have detailed information for each county.
+(To wit: Even though that data is mostly baked into the Shapefiles, one can never be too careful in checking that the erstwhile Shannon County, SD has been correctly rebranded as ["Oglala Lakota"](https://en.wikipedia.org/wiki/Oglala_Lakota_County,_South_Dakota).)

 ### Centroids